All-Weather and Indoor Activities in Ohakune – Perfect for a Rainy Day or When the Mountain is Closed!

-3. Tackle the Indoor Climbing Walls
+3. Tackle the Indoor Climbing Wall

-And you thought we were going to give you another museum… An alternative thing to do in Ohakune on a rainy day is doing some climbing at the town’s indoor climbing wall complex, Vertigo Adventure Centre.
+And you thought we were going to give you another museum… An alternative thing to do in Ohakune on a rainy day is climbing at the town’s indoor climbing wall complex, Vertigo Adventure Centre.
 With their Clip ‘N Climb systems, people aged three to 83 can enjoy climbing the array of crazy kids’ climbing walls and more challenging rock climbing walls both safely and independently.
 Check out more activities like this in the 10 Things to Do in Ohakune with Kids.

-Location: 27 Goldfinch Street,
+Location: Corner of Goldfinch Street and Ayr Street,